matplotlib/matplotlib/README.win.md

 # this package is only available in the conda-forge channel
 conda install -c conda-forge msinttypes
 # for python 2.7
-conda install -c conda-forge functools32
+conda install -c conda-forge backports.functools_lru_cache

 # copy the libs which have "wrong" names
 set LIBRARY_LIB=%CONDA_DEFAULT_ENV%\Library\lib